jhonoryza/markdown-notes/devops/traefik-generate-self-certificate.md

-## Traefik Generate Self Certificate
+## Traefik Using Owned Certificate

 Example docker-compose.yml Configuration for Traefik with SSL Certificate Below is an example of a docker-compose.yml configuration for Traefik that uses your existing SSL certificate.
 In this example, we will utilize pre-existing certificate and private key files.